dod-ccpo/atat-web-api/README.md

 terraform plan
 ```

-If Terraform detects that no changes are needed to resource instances or to root module output values, terraform plan will report that no actions need to be taken.
+If Terraform detects that no changes are necessary, `plan` will report that no actions need to be taken.

 To apply your changes, run: